ardgeor/ardgeor.github.io/_posts/2023-01-16-abusing-shared-object-in-android-applications.md

 <img src="/assets/images/abusing_shared_object/not_visible.png">
 </p>

-If the position of the buttons is static, we can just superimpose a template of the PIN pad on the screen capture, and we get obtain the button that was pressed.
+If the position of the buttons is static, we can just superimpose a template of the PIN pad on the screen capture, and we obtain the button that was pressed.
 Or we can directly infer it from the screen capture :)